nateriver520/gogo-cache/README.md

 gogo-cache is an in-memory key:value store/cache similar to memcached

-It can support LRU ,LRU and FIFO .
-In the future, we will support more :)
+It supports LRU ,LRU and FIFO.

+In the future, I will support more :)

-The architecture of this project is base on this project [Node-Simple-Cache](https://github.com/hh54188/Node-Simple-Cache)
+The architecture of this project is based on the project [Node-Simple-Cache](https://github.com/hh54188/Node-Simple-Cache)

-##How ?
+##How?

 ###Install